John-Brandon/PBR-Tier-System/README.md

 --------------------------------------------------------------------------------

-This repository currently includes Fortran 90/95 code for an age- and sex-structured operating model.
+This repository currently includes Fortran 90/95 code for an age- and sex-structured operating model for the population dynamics of marine mammals.
 The Fortran code has been developed under Mac OS 10.9.5, using <a href="https://gcc.gnu.org/wiki/GFortran" target="_blank">the free, open source, GNU Fortran 95 (gfortran) compiler</a>.
 Cross-platform instructions are provided below for compiling the Fortran code using `gfortran`.
 Compiled executables for Mac OS X and Windows <a href="https://www.dropbox.com/sh/qga2x5sq2h41vfp/AADlfFXYeO9MjfjrRor4-Z1Ca?dl=0" target="_blank">are available here.</a>

 Additionally, R code is provided which serves as a script to: